BTU Calculator

 How many BTUs do I need per square foot?

-As a general rule, you need approximately 20 BTUs per square foot for cooling and 30-60 BTUs per square foot for heating, depending on your climate zone and insulation quality.
-However, these are rough guidelines.
+As a general rule, you need approximately 20 BTUs per square foot for cooling and 30-60 BTUs per square foot for heating, depending on your climate zone and insulation quality., these are rough guidelines.
 Actual requirements vary significantly based on ceiling height, number of windows, sun exposure, occupancy, and other factors.
 For example, a well-insulated room with few windows might need only 15 BTU/sq ft for cooling, while a poorly insulated room with lots of sun exposure could need 30+ BTU/sq ft.

 What size AC unit do I need for my room?